nanoMLMS/pySNOW/README.md

 The strain, as computed by SNOW, is a measure of the deformation of interatomic separations compared with typical equilibrium separations in the bulk.
 It provides a percentage for each atom which will be positive (negative) if the interatomic distances with negihbours is larger (smaller) than what is typically observed in the bulk and thus the atom is on average in a expanded (compressed) state.

 ### Steinhardt Parameters

+Steinhardt parameters are order parameters for atomistic structures